spiceee/bpon/README.md

 cargo run
 ```

-BPON is also a ReactJS application.
+BPON is also a ReactJS-based SSR application.

 ```
 cd client && npm i